rcbops/rackspace_privatecloud_jobs/sre-operational-fabric.md

 ### Responsibilities

 - Help develop and maintain *observability*/controllability of customer environments
-- Help drive zero downtime (0DD) CI/CD for our teams' infrastructure and app stack
+- Help drive zero downtime (0DD) CI/CD for our team's infrastructure and app stack
 - Work directly with support engineers, operations, product management, and end-users
 - Develop automation to improve efficiency, reliability, and simplicity of clouds
 - Take high level problems and autonomously deliver solutions supported by data